9 Types of Pipes Used in Commercial Building Construction

 Pipe Applications

 Drainage and waste disposal are as important as the water supply in both residential and commercial construction.
-But unlike the supply pipes, waste disposal is not only divided into the type of materials the pipes are made of.
+But unlike supply pipes, waste disposal pipes are not only divided into the type of materials they are made of.

-Wastewater produced in different places in the building (e.g., commercial kitchen or bathroom) do not pass through the same pipe.
+Wastewater produced in different places in the building (e.g., commercial kitchen or bathroom) do not pass through the same type of pipe.
 Instead, they are segregated into different pipes, namely:

 1. Rainwater Pipes